 Step 1 – Melt the butter in the Instant Pot.
 I used 1/4 cup of butter for this recipe.
-Oil can be used as well but as they say “Everything is better with butter.”
+Oil is ok.
+Although, “Everything is better with butter.”
 Make sure that the bottom of the liner is cover well.

 Step 2 – Toast the Orzo in the butter.
 The object is to toast the orzo to a light golden brown.
 This gives the dish a great flavor and also a great color.
 Add the Orzo to the foaming butter and toast in the butter for 3-4 minutes or until the Orzo is a light golden brown.

-Any type of long grain white rice can be used in this recipe.
+Long grain white rice is what I used in this recipe.
 Toast the rice for a minute or two.
 The rice actually should get a bit brighter white in color.

-Step 4 – Add the Chicken Broth once the Rice and Orzo are toasted.
+Step 4 – Add Chicken Stock or vegetable broth once the Rice and Orzo have toasted.
 I used Better than Bullion Organic Chicken Base for the broth.
-Once the Chicken broth is added stir to mix everything well.
+Stir to mix.